“This could’ve been a wonderful park, but maintenance is lacking”

 Belantis opened in 2003, which makes it one of the youngest theme parks in Germany.
 And although the park is nowhere near as popular as Phantasialand or Europa-Park, the original plans were nothing less than spectacular.
 The park is themed to ancient civilizations and it features some wonderful details.
 The best example can be seen by using Google Earth: on Facebook, someone pointed out that a top view of Belantis corresponds to a map of Europe and North Africa.
 You’ll even notice that the themed areas have actually been placed in the correct region.
 Quite amazing, right?

-Of course.
-Why else would we be here, right?
 The park’s biggest eye-catcher is Huracan, a Gerstlauer Euro-Fighter.
 If you know me and my coaster taste, you may already presume that I didn’t like it.
 And indeed… I didn’t.
-Huracan contains Gerstlauer’s typical roughness, the restraints are uncomfortable and the lay-out fails to impress.
+Huracan contains Gerstlauer’s typical roughness, the restraints are uncomfortable and the layout fails to impress.
 Gerstlauer Infinity Coasters are quite okay, but these Euro-Fighters are just horrible.

 Belantis has a total of four roller coasters and they’re all built by Gerstlauer.
 Luckily, the park’s two main family coasters are a lot more enjoyable than Huracan.
 Drachenritt is a fantastic Bobsled Coaster that winds trough a medieval castle and Cobra des Amun Ra is a perfectly smooth experience.
 The latter also boasts a well-themed station building with a surprising walk-through.
 Nice.